Re–Directing: East || The Tragedy of the Leaf Blower

 “Ghettos worldwide and throughout history, physical and mental, defined by walls and fences, purchase power and ideologies, self-imposed and enforced continue to experience genocide.
 The rich and optimized, exterminating the poor and outdated, in competition for diminishing resources.
 Victory to the Warsaw Ghetto!, and enlightenment and freedom from all the world’s genocidal suprematismus.
 You can create a memorial for all the mass murders in history and a preview of the next one, already unfolding but putting Auschwitz in line with Jericho, as events in the very same tradition of genocidal mass murder, might put you in hell’s kitchen.
-The Nazis were the most madly and perversely industrious, but not the most efficient, effective and successful mass murders in history.
-There are so many ghettos of poor, outcast and chosen, enforced and elected with visible and invisible borders, like fences, and credit card availability and limits, and soon also fences across entire islands, regions, and maybe even continents, again, like in Roman times and those of ancient China, and gated communities across the world.”1
+The Nazis were the most madly and perversely industrious, but not the most efficient, effective, and successful mass murders in history.
+There are so many ghettos of poor, outcast, and chosen, enforced and elected with visible and invisible borders, like fences, and credit card availability and limits, and soon also fences across entire islands, regions, and maybe even continents, again, like in Roman times and those of ancient China, and gated communities across the world.”1

 Despite the walls, fences, gates, and ghettos of today, one of my colleagues says that humanity has never experienced such low mortality rates, and that historically we are actually living in a good time.2 Perhaps this is the point of view of those who did not experience actual destruction, and can now eat sushi and tapas over the rubbles of what is no longer here, enjoying the landscape of modern office buildings replacing an old Russian church, and the glass tower of an insurance company standing where the largest synagogue used to be.

 The public who listened to it at the seminar, or you reading it now, might feel dizzy with these leaps from serious issues of war and genocide, to the subjective experience of being a part of this Re-directing: East thing.
 Well, I was dizzy too.
-Warsaw carries the complexity of being between what is now and what used to be before World War II, and I understand that anyone coming from such a traumatized society might welcome the seemingly stability of the present.
+Warsaw carries the complexity of being between what is now and what used to be before World War II, and I understand that anyone coming from such a traumatized society might welcome the seeming stability of the present.
 However, I have a hard time agreeing that lower mortality rates or longer lifespans represent social improvement.
-I actually see it as a larger longer lasting “enslavement” of the workforces of capitalism, which makes me question how we can talk about hospitality in the context of contemporary migration, when we naturalize and consume global capitalism as if we were living better times?
+I actually see it as a larger, longer-lasting “enslavement” of the workforces of capitalism, which makes me question how we can talk about hospitality in the context of contemporary migration, when we naturalize and consume global capitalism as if we were living in better times?

 To be honest, I too come from a ghetto.
 I’m a polaca da Barreirinha3 da República de Curitiba, a new Christian from a South American dictatorship, whose mediocre education was extraordinarily exemplar in the absolute disparities of the society I grew up in.
 My Brazilian roots made me a cordial woman, who needs to expand by being social, to extend in the collective for not handling the weight of individuality, and thus seeks to “live in the other.”4 A migrant since my teens I have also been living a nomadic Ostalgic5 life longing for the socialism I never lived, questioning the origins of inequalities and the whys behind injustices.

 My ghetto was an immigrant ghetto in an European colony.
 My grandparents were not killed in concentration camps or war situations.
 They died of pellagra, tropical parasitic diseases, and banzo.6 In the ghetto where I grew up, Jews pretended to be Christians, and hungry Poles and Italians were a cheap replacement for the recently freed slaves.
 I come from the great concentration camp called the South, where genocide has been happening for over five hundred years.
-I personally never experienced war, but I experienced rape, gunpoint robbery, glass, and knifes put against my throat by eight-years old kids, who have nothing to lose, because they never had anything, because they and their ancestors have been treated like animals to be traded and slaughtered at any time.
+I personally never experienced war, but I experienced rape, gunpoint robbery, glass, and knifes put against my throat by eight-year-old kids, who have nothing to lose, because they never had anything, because they and their ancestors have been treated like animals to be traded and slaughtered at any time.
 These are the people who are now knocking on the doors of the North.

 The Trap of Hospitality